automl/neps/README.md

 1. Define a search space `pipeline_space` of architectures/hyperparameters
 1. Call `neps.run` to optimize `run_pipeline` over `pipeline_space`

-In code the usage pattern can look like this:
+In code, the usage pattern can look like this:

 ```python
 import neps